Definitions & Concepts

 Clause: A ‘clause’ is the smallest component of text that you have designated for assembly.
 It can be anything – a single word, a phrase, a group of sentences, paragraphs, pages, pictures, charts, etc. A clause can even be a complete document.

-A good 'book' will contain many alternative versions of the same topic.
+•A good 'book' will contain many alternative versions of the same topic.
 You should make a concerted effort to have a wide selection of clauses from which to build documents.
 The more variations, the more 'powerful' the system, and the better the final document can be.
-With an appropriate collection of clauses, strategically organized in appropriate books and libraries, you can create an infinite variety of documents to meet all of your clients' or customers' needs.
-When you encounter a new variation of an existing clause, Pathagoras makes it easy to add it you your book.
+With an appropriate collection of clauses, strategically organized in appropriate books and libraries, you can create an infinite variety of documents to meet all client and customer needs.
+When you encounter a new variation of an existing clause, Pathagoras makes it easy to add it to your book.

 Variable: A 'variable' is a place holder for personal data.
 You should strategically place variables within your source clauses where you want that data to appear.
 Consequently, those variables will also appear in the first draft of any newly assembled document.